vgijssel/hermit-python-packages/README.md

 ## Potential Improvements

 - [x] Create a release in "draft" mode.
 While the release is in draft mode, assets can be uploaded (again) to the release.
 After all macOS + Linux (arm64/amd64) assets have been uploaded the draft mode is removed.
+- [x] Create a release in "prerelease" mode.
+While the release is in prerelease mode, assets can be uploaded (again) to the release.
+After all macOS + Linux (arm64/amd64) assets have been uploaded the prerelease mode is removed.
 - [ ] Query the releases API once and paginate over all the results.
 Cross reference versions from pypi and versions releases on GitHub.
-Include only versions for processing that don't have a release or those that have a draft release.
+Include only versions for processing that don't have a release or those that have a draft/prerelease release.